adsp-polito/2025-P1-Topic-detection/README.md

 ![Overview of the proposed topic detection pipeline.
 Components highlighted in purple denote configurable stages.](./pipeline.png)

+*Figure: Overview of the proposed topic detection pipeline.
+Red lines represent the core steps, while black and dotted blocks show optional components explored as part of the research.
+Components highlighted in purple denote configurable stages.*

 ## Why This Approach is Necessary for HYPE:

 HYPE collects reviews from multiple platforms, all of which may contain diverse types of user feedback.
 However, these reviews come with challenges that can hinder the quick and accurate identification of relevant topics, including: